transferzero/api-documentation/_docs/architecture.md

 You can obtain an up-to-date list of available webhook events using the [Webhook Events endpoint](https://api.transferzero.com/documentation/#/Webhooks/get-webhook-events) of our API.

+## Collections
+We have available several type of webhooks that you can subscribe to that are you may find useful when doing collections.
+These webhooks start with `payin_method.`

+Here are the webhoks available:
+* `payin_method.incomplete`: This webhook is sent out in case there is some missing details that we require you to sent in order to proceed
+* `payin_method.pending`: This webhook is sent out to notify you of a collection request initiated.
+During this time we are waiting for the Sender to send in the money
+* `payin_method.processing`: This webhook is sent out when we have received funds from the Sender and are still awaiting for a full confirmation from the provider
+* `payin_method.paid_in`: This webhook is sent out to notify that the collection from the Sender was successful
+* `payin_method.error`: This webhook is sent out when a collection attempt has failed
+* `payin_method.refunded`: This webhook is sent out to notify that we successfully refunded the money to the Sender
+* `payin_method.canceled`: This webhook is sent out to notify that we successfully cancelled the Collection and are currently attempting to refund the Sender in case the money were already sent to us
+* `payin_method.mispaid`: This webhook is sent out in case the Sender successfully sent the funds but with the wrong amount
+* `payin_method.exception`: This webhook is sent out in case there was an unexpected problem at any time during the Collection process

+You can find examples language-specific on the [Example Collection Page]({{ "/docs/example-collections/" | prepend: site.baseurl }})

 # Metadata

 Most models in the AZA Finance API allow storing any metadata, which will be returned when querying the object, including callouts from webhooks.
 This facility can be used to store any data on the models.